-- 17.1 The top finisher not already qualified will receive an invitation to the 2018 U.S. Match Racing Championship October 3-6, 2019, hosted by St Francis Yacht Club. - 17.2 The highest placing two LMSRF eligible skippers will earn an invitation by LMSRF to sail the 2019 YRUGL Richardson Trophy Regatta for Lake Michigan at the Royal Canadian Yacht Club, Toronto, Ontario, Canada on September 21-22, 2019 - 17.3 The top placing LMSRF eligible skipper will be named the 2019 Lake Michigan Match Racing Champion.
+- 17.1 The top finisher not already qualified will receive an invitation to the 2021 U.S. Match Racing Championship October 1-3, 2021, hosted by Long Beach Yacht Club. - 17.2 The top placing LMSRF eligible skipper will be named the 2021 Lake Michigan Match Racing Champion.